jfhbrook/public/old-memes/viu/README.md

-# an npm distribution and wrapper for vue
+# an npm distribution and wrapper for viu

 ## what

-[vue](https://github.com/atanunq/viu) is a terminal image viewer written in rust that is pretty nice! this package distributes and wraps vue with npm.
+[viu](https://github.com/atanunq/viu) is a terminal image viewer written in rust that is pretty nice! this package distributes and wraps viu with npm.

 ## how?